DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Profile.md

 # Profile

-Grading Pro includes a comprehensive profile system that allows you to save and reuse grading configuration and setups, making it easy to maintain consistent configurations across multiple projects and use multiple configurated profiles quickly.
+Grading Pro includes a profile system that allows you to save and reuse grading configuration and setups, making it easy to maintain consistent configurations across multiple projects and use multiple configurated profiles quickly.

 ## Overview